 Remixes of other artists by the Chemical Brothers.
 In addition to their great studio albums, the Chems were one of the best and most in-demand remix units around in the mid-90's.
 I don't know for sure but I think most of these predate Dig Your Own Hole.
 I've had a listen and it's pretty damn good...the Chems were great at reimagining tunes and making them their own, and do a number of interesting things that don't quite fit the normal remix mold.
 Full review coming at some point.

 You've got to give them credit - despite scoring five #1 albums in the UK, winning two Grammies in a row, and proving they could spin out hits by writing simple tunes around dubious guest vocalists, they decided to follow-up with their least commercial and arguably most ambitious album yet, and even willingly disqualified themselves for the album chart by including a DVD.
 If you haven't really enjoyed a Chemical Brothers album since Surrender, give this one a shot - there are no guest vocalists at all (most of the vocal spots are handled by Rowlands himself), and the album is based more off their Electronic Battle Weapon series than the pure pop/hip-hop material they've been turning in recently.
 It's layered, psychedelic, and their most album-based release yet - beatless opener "Snow" wouldn't really be listenable otherwise, but it does a fine job here.
 In fact, there is no real single - "Escape Velocity" is nearly 12 minutes (!), and "Swoon" is much too noisy and piercing to break through the way their previous singles have.
 This is a record of euphoric peaks and well-timed valleys, focusing less on the dance floor and more on swirling washes of sound; there are lots of little things hidden in the mix that are easy to miss.
-There is a constant and somewhat unsettling old-school psychedelic feel through the whole thing - most of the quieter parts have "record skipping" effects to mimic the sound of scratched vinyl, and there are a number of vintage synthesizers used throughout the album.
+There is a constant and somewhat unsettling old-school psychedelic feel through the whole thing, an effect that owes a great amount to the vintage synthesizers in use here.
 For example, "Dissolve", an explosive riff track, begins with a spacey and wondrous orchestral synth melody that sounds lifted from Klaus Schulze's Irrlicht, while "Escape Velocity" phases in synths that sound like they were sampled from "Baba O'Reilly", and at one point uses oscillators that are surprisingly close to the ones the Silver Apples used.

 That said, there isn't too much that should be unfamiliar here.
 While the Krautrock groove of "K+D+B" (one of the album's best) uses real drums and has an orchestral feel, this is the type of layered electronic sound they'd perfected throughout the 90's, and in some ways, it feels like a continuation of Surrender.
 The main difference is a lack of any real dance floor bangers - the pulverizing "Horse Power" comes closest, but it's got an off-speed, galloping rhythm and a wonky melody, along with a repeated sample of a horse that may just be too much for the nightclub crowd.
 But they haven't lost their power - "Escape Velocity" has a terrifying and intense build-up period, taking it several bars beyond what you'd expect, and "Swoon" essentially takes Orbital's "Lush 3.1" and distorts the hell of it, giving it an ear-destroying feel.
 Not everything here is remarkable - "Another World" was a single, but it feels half-finished and relies on some scraping synthesizer noises, and the closer "Wonders of the Deep" is essentially a retread of "Surface to Air".
 But the whole is really more than the sum of its parts, and this is easily their best album in over a decade.